DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have refactored my code of my Convolutional Neural Network and document the code.

-**Thoughts:** I hope that other people have a better chance to understand my notebooks now.
+**Thoughts:** I hope that other people have a better chance to understand my notebooks from now on.